-Download the sample CSV file for import WooCommerce customer and test try in our trial instance.
+Download the sample CSV file for WooCommerce customers and try the import in our trial instance.

 Navigate to your WordPress dashboard.
-If you’ve installed WP Ultimate CSV Importer, locate the plugin page.
-In the Import/Update tab, choose an import method and upload your customer file.
-On the next page, select WooCommerce Customers as the import post type.
+If you’ve installed WP Ultimate CSV Importer, locate the plugin from the menus on the left sidebar and click on it.
+In the Import/Update tab, upload your prepared WooCommerce customers file.
+On the next page, select WooCommerce Customer as the import post type from the dropdown.
+Above, leave the Fresh Import selected if you are importing new customer records or select Update Content to update existing customers’ data.

 Click Continue to proceed.